 White flowers blossom in spring, followed by fruits that mature in summer.
 Fruiting may happen throughout the year in some tropical regions.

 Unripe berries first appear to be light green and small.
 As they ripen, the color develops to maroon, pink, and dark red.
 The cherry-size guavas have a sweet and strawberry-like flavor.
 Besides the fruits, Hawaiians also use the tree as firewood for smoking meat.

 Despite such merits, strawberry guava has become an invasive species and a threat to other species in Hawaii.
 Since their first arrival on this island in 1825, the berries have had no natural enemies to control their growth like in Brazil.

 It’s time to unveil the infamous strawberry guava.
 Learn more now!

 25. Lemon Guava

-Like strawberry guava, the lemon guava is a different species of tree.
+Like strawberry guavas, the lemon guava is different from common guava.
 It belongs to the yellow-fruited variety of Psidium cattleyanum.
 Other common names include yellow cherry guava, yellow cattley guava, or yellow strawberry guava.